git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 ### Transport

-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button
+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button.
-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.
 * Record button: Set the function for the record button.
 * Shift + Record button: Set the function for the record button used in combination with Shift.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * Include (Group-)Mastertrack: If set to off, the group-master tracks are removed from the track bank.

 ### Session